Joe-Edwards/type-arithmetic/blog.md

 using the type system to perform a computation at compile time!

 This blog post explores a simple implementation of Peano-style arithmetic using Scala types.
+We will end up with the ability to perform simple arithmetic operations, as well as computing the greatest common divisor of two numbers - a genuine (albeit simple) algorithm!

 ## Peano Arithmetic